iUnknown1/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/869501ee-35fd-43de-be0d-81f2e9e05daa)

 <p>
-In HeidiSQL click new, then make username = root and Password = root then click install
+In HeidiSQL click new, then make username = root and Password = root.
+Create a new database and fill it out and then click install
 </p>
 <br />